Drewpeifer/medialytics/README.md

 I am not liable for any damages or inconvenience caused by the improper sharing of your token, **it is your responsibility to ensure it is never shared with anyone**.
 Additionally, **you should not host your copy of Medialytics anywhere that is publicly accessible**, as the token itself is sent as part of the API request.
-Medialytics is only recommended for local usage at this time (just drag the html file into your browser, no server needed), but you are welcome to host it securely if you have the knowledge base to do so safely, at your own risk.
+Medialytics is only recommended for local usage at this time (just drag the html file into your browser, no server needed), but you are welcome to host it securely if you have the knowledge base to do so safely (at your own risk).

-# How do I use it?
+# Getting Started
-To get started, clone the repository to a local directory on your computer, or download the repository as a zip file and extract the contents.
+Clone the repository to a local directory on your computer, or download the repository as a zip file and extract the contents.
+Open the contents in a text editor and do the following:
-The below section describes how to connect to your Plex server in a few simple steps.
-If you're a developer, feel free to edit the HTML/CSS/JS to your liking.
-**Anyone is welcome to fork / contribute / utilize for non-commercial purposes.**

-## Getting Started
 * At the top of `scripts.js`, set the `serverIp` variable equal to your Plex server's public IP (found in Plex Settings > Remote Access)
 * At the top of `scripts.js`, set the `serverToken` variable equal to your **PRIVATE** plex token ([instructions on locating token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/)) **Do not share this value with anyone!** If compromised, generate a new one (instructions in previous link).
 * Drag `index.html` into a browser
 * You should now see your server IP in the "Targeted Server" section of the page, and links to any available libraries on that server (Movie and TV only).

+If you know HTML/CSS/JS you can edit the code to your liking.
+All the application logic and parsing is done in `scripts.js`, styling is in `styles.css`, and the page elements are in `index.html`.

+**Anyone is welcome to fork / contribute / utilize for non-commercial purposes.** Credit for use elsewhere is appreciated but not required.

 ## Troubleshooting / FAQ
 *Medialytics is not designed for libraries with non-video content (e.g. music, photos, or audiobook functionality is untested).
 Only Movie and TV libraries will be parsed by default.*